 Since 1 July 2015, the prohibition against the provision of financial assistance for the acquisition of shares in a private company has also been removed.
-This means that in practice, the target Singapore private company may provide such financial assistance, for instance, by offering its assets as security for any loan taken up by the purchaser of shares in question.
+In practice, the target Singapore private company may provide such financial assistance, for instance, by offering its assets as security for any loan taken up by the purchaser of shares in question.
 However, in deciding whether to give financial assistance to a purchaser who is acquiring the company's shares, the directors of the target company are subject to their duties and obligations under the Companies Act and the common law to act in the best interests of the company.

-Please note, however, that the provision of such financial assistance (whether direct or indirect) is still prohibited under Section 76 of the Companies Act in the case of a public company or a subsidiary of a public company.
-If a public company or a subsidiary of a public company wishes to provide financial assistance in connection with the acquisition of its shares, it may do so under the "whitewash" procedures as specified under the Companies Act.
-Such "whitewashing" procedures have since 1 July 2015 been simplified so that solvency statements by directors and/or the placing on newspaper advertisements are no longer required.
-A board resolution of the company confirming that (i) the company should give the financial assistance and (ii) the terms and conditions under which the assistance is proposed to be given are fair and reasonable to the company will suffice to "whitewash" the proposed financial assistance.
+However, the provision of such financial assistance (whether direct or indirect) is still prohibited under Section 76 of the Companies Act in the case of a public company or a subsidiary of a public company.
+If a public company or a subsidiary of a public company wishes to provide financial assistance in connection with the acquisition of its shares, it may do so under the 'whitewash' procedures as specified under the Companies Act.
+Since 1 July 2015, whitewashing procedures have been simplified so that solvency statements by directors and/or the placing on newspaper advertisements are no longer required.
+A board resolution of the company confirming that the company should give the financial assistance; and that the terms and conditions under which the assistance is proposed to be given are fair and reasonable to the company will suffice to 'whitewash' the proposed financial assistance.

-Recent changes to the way a company's register of members is maintained may also be relevant to private M&A transactions.
-From 3 January 2016, the Accounting and Corporate Regulatory Authority ("ACRA") has maintained an electronic register of members of private companies, and the companies are required to file information concerning share ownership and changes in share ownership for registration with ACRA.
-The electronic register of members by ACRA has replaced the physical register of members maintained previously by the company as the main and authoritative register of members in a private company.
+Effective since 3 January 2016, the electronic register of members of private companies maintained by the Accounting and Corporate Regulatory Authority (ACRA) has replaced the physical register of members previously maintained by the company as the main and authoritative register of members in a private company.
+Such companies are required to file information concerning share ownership and changes in share ownership for registration with the ACRA.
 Therefore, a purchaser of shares in a Singapore company will only be registered as the legal owner of such shares when the electronic register of members of the Singapore company is updated of the same.

-From 31 March 2017, the following two amendments to the Companies Act should also be taken into consideration in the context of private M&A transactions.
+The following two amendments to the Companies Act aimed at improving the transparency of ownership and control of companies, which took effect on 31 March 2017, should also be taken into consideration in the context of private M&A transactions.
 Firstly, nominee directors of companies are required to disclose their nominee status and nominators to their companies.
-Companies are required to keep a register of nominee directors and produce the register of nominee directors and any related document to the Registrar, an officer of ACRA or a public agency, upon request.
+Companies are required to keep a register of nominee directors and produce the register of nominee directors and any related document to the Registrar, an officer of ACRA or a public agency upon request.
 Nominee directors must inform their respective companies of the fact that they are nominees and provide the prescribed particulars of their nominators to their companies within the applicable timelines.

-Secondly, unless exempted, all Singapore companies, foreign companies and limited liability partnerships ("LLPs") will be required to maintain and keep up-to-date a register of controllers which will have to be made available to the Registrar of Companies or the Registrar of Limited Liability Partnerships (as the case may be), or law enforcement authorities upon request, but not to the public.
-For reference, a "controller" of a company/foreign company/LLP refers to an individual or legal entity who or which has a "significant interest" in, or "significant control" over, the company/foreign company/LLP.
+Secondly, unless exempted, all Singapore companies, foreign companies and limited liability partnerships (LLPs) are required to maintain and keep up to date a register of controllers, which will have to be made available to the Registrar of Companies, the Registrar of Limited Liability Partnerships (as the case may be) or law enforcement authorities upon request, but not to the public.
+For reference, a 'controller' of a company/foreign company/LLP refers to an individual or legal entity who or which has a 'significant interest' in, or 'significant control' over, the company/foreign company/LLP.